justinjest/python-essentials/assignments/03IntroToDataEngineering.md

 ## **✅ Submission Checklist**
 Before submitting, make sure:
 - [ ] Your repository follows the format `python-class-your-name`.
-- [ ] Your assignment is inside a `lesson-03` folder.
+- [ ] Your assignment is inside a `lesson-05` folder.
 - [ ] You've uploaded your `.py` or `.ipynb` file.
 - [ ] You’ve copied and submitted the correct GitHub folder URL.
+- [ ] Ensure each task is commented appropriately to explain your code.

 ---